 Humanitarian Action

 In response to the increasing number, scope and intensity of humanitarian emergencies, the field of humanitarian action has grown dramatically over the last 25 years, along with diverse career opportunities.
-This minor complements students’ other fields of study in arts and sciences, business, engineering, and nursing with the concepts, theories and skills to discern individual and collective responsibilities to respond to humanitarian needs at home and around the world.
-This unique interdisciplinary minor prepares students to:
+The minor complements other fields of study at Fairfield University’s College of Arts and Sciences, and schools of business, engineering, and nursing with the fundamentals of humanitarianism and cross-cutting concepts, theories and skills to meet humanitarian needs at home and around the world, including through internships with leading humanitarian organizations.
+The minor is led by faculty with expertise in an array of disciplines, such as anthropology, economics, ethics, engineering, environment, health, history, nursing, management, and international affairs.

 - Learn, reflect and respond to humanitarian needs.